 Jira Server user authentication

 To work with plugin window Jira Server user has to have an authenticated session.
-To have this authenticated session, Jira Server user has to provide the correct credentials in plugin window.
+To have this authenticated session, Jira Server user has to provide the correct credentials in the plugin window.

 After authentication, Oomnitza creates and supports a standard user session.